Drug Trafficking Charges In Oklahoma — It All Depends On The Quantity

 Oklahoma Panhandle Drug Trafficking Cases

-With the legalization of marijuana in Colorado, the amount of marijuana pouring into Oklahoma, predominantly through the panhandle (Cimarron County, Texas County, Beaver County) has exploded over the past few years.
+With the legalization of marijuana in Colorado, the amount of marijuana pouring into Oklahoma, predominantly through the panhandle (Cimarron County, Texas County, Beaver County and Harper County) has exploded over the past few years.
 As a result, the number of Trafficking, Aggravated Trafficking, and Possession with Intent to Distribute charges have dramatically increased as well.

 Our office is one of the few law firms that regularly accepts cases in Boise City (Cimarron County), Guymon (Texas County) and Beaver (Beaver County).